Kingdom of Marwar: Origin

 Recent genealogists believe that the Rathores are connected to the Gahadavala dynasty of Kannauj.
 A connection is often established between Rajput ruler Jaichand and the Rathores.
 Jaichand was later defeated by Muhammad of Ghor in the Battle of Chandawar.
 The one branch of the defeated rulers of Kannauj migrated westwards into Rajputana and were invited to settle in Pali.
 Siha is regarded as the first emigrant in the region to establish his kingdom in Pali in 1243 when he helped the locals drive away the Meds and Meenas and assumed the title of Rao.
 He died fighting an invading Muslim force in 1273.
 In this invasion large amounts of Brahmins in the region were massacred.

 Siha's son Rao Asthana captured Khed from the Guhilas and Idar from the Bhils.
 He died fighting a force of Jalaluddin Khilji in 1291 and was succeeded by his son Dhuhar.
 Dhuhar captured Mandore from the Pariharas but lost it later.

-Dhuhar's son Raipal (r.1309-1313) and grandson Karanpal followed by Karanpal's son Bhim who continued to fight the Paramaras and the Turkic invaders.
+Dhuhar's son Raipal (r.1309-1313) and grandson Karanpal followed by Karanpal's son Bhim who continued to fight the Kingdom of Malwa and the Turkic invaders.
 Karanpal's son Jhalansi defeated the Sodha Rajputs, and the ruler of Multan but died fighting the Turks in 1328.
 His son Chhada defeated the Sodha's, the ruler of Jaisalmer, Nagaur and Jalore.
 He died fighting the Songaras in 1344.
 Chhada's son Rao Tida avenged his father's death by defeating the Songara's.
 Tida was succeeded by his son Tribhuvan and his grandson Mallinath.
 Mallinath fought with the Songaras, Deoras, Bhatis and the Tughluqs.

 Rao Chunda

 In 1384, Mallinath's nephew Chunda gained the title of Rao and became the ruler.
-Chunda married in a Parihar Rajpur clan from which he received the city of Mandore as Dowry.
+Chunda married in a Parihar Rajput clan from which he received the city of Mandore as Dowry.
 He shifted his capital to that city in 1395.
 In 1396, Zaffar Khan of Gujarat laid siege to Mandore but was repelled by Chunda.
 Chunda and Zaffar entered into a tribute with Zaffar but Chunda later counter-attacked Zaffar and captured Sambhar and Ajmer.
 Chunda's aggressive policy earned him enmity with his neignbours, namely Bhati Rao of Pugal, the Sankhlas of Janglu and the governor of Multan, Khidar Khan.
 These collectively invaded Nagaur.
 Chunda died defending Nagaur in 1428.